 - Clearly defining when to use a Taser: The policy updates more clearly define the known circumstances when a Taser application is reasonable.
 Read these circumstances here in Section 309.5.

 - Modifications to body-worn camera policy: A function of the body-worn cameras allows for video recording while audio recording is disabled.
 Santa Rosa Police Department issued cameras have this function disabled.
 Additionally, officers may now face disciplinary action if they do not turn on their body-worn camera prior to or upon arrival to any call for service.
 Read more in Section 450 here.

-View the June 2020 policy changes here.
+View the policy changes made in June 2020 here.